Santiago Saravia Frías

 Partner

 Lawyer from the University of Buenos Aires.
-He holds a Master’s in Administrative Law from Universidad Austral and an LL.M. in Mineral Law and Policy from Dundee University, Centre for Petroleum, Mineral Law and Policy – Scotland, United Kingdom.
+Holds a Master’s degree in Administrative Law from Austral University and an LL.M. in Mineral Law and Policy from the University of Dundee, Centre for Petroleum, Mineral Law and Policy – Scotland, United Kingdom.

-He served as the Director in charge of the General Directorate of Political Action at the General Secretariat of the Presidency of the Nation and Coordinator of the Legal Department of ENOHSA (National Water Works and Sanitation Entity) of the Ministry of Infrastructure of Argentina.
+He served as Director in charge of the General Directorate of Political Action of the General Secretariat of the Presidency of the Nation, and as Coordinator of the Legal Department of ENOHSA (National Agency for Water and Sanitation Works) under the Ministry of Infrastructure of the Argentine Nation.

-He has written articles on administrative, environmental, and mining law.
-He authored the book on the Mining Regulatory Framework for the Argentine NOA.
+He is the author of articles on environmental and mining law, and he drafted the book on the Mining Regulatory Framework for the Argentine Northwest (NOA).

-He is a full professor of Environmental and Natural Resources Law, Mining Law and Business Management Diploma, and Administrative Law Diploma at the Catholic University of Salta.
+He is currently an advisor to national and international companies on matters related to mining, oil, environmental, and natural resources law.
+He is a tenured professor—appointed through competitive examination—of Environmental and Natural Resources Law, the Diploma in Mining Law and Business Management, and the Diploma in Administrative Law at the Catholic University of Salta.

 Languages: Spanish and English.